 #2 What is your position in the market?

-Do you want to be more like Payless, the discount footwear retailer, who sells inexpensive products but massive amounts of them, or like the Adidas Yeezy line, which often releases a limited number of shoes that cost hundreds of dollars and sell out in minutes?
+Do you want to be more like Payless, the discount footwear retailer, who sells inexpensive products but massive amounts of them, or like the Jordan brand, which often releases a limited number of shoes that cost hundreds of dollars and sell out in minutes (and then re-sell for thousands)?
 Or are you somewhere in the middle?
-There's nothing wrong with any of these approaches, it just requires you to think about where you want to be among your market.
+There’s nothing wrong with any of these approaches, it just requires you to think about where you want to be among your market.